MargaritaRad/labor-economics/README.md

 #### [Introduction to the economics of human capital](https://github.com/eisenhauerIO/human_capital/blob/master/distribution/01_intro_human_capital.pdf)

 We outline the research program in the economics of human capital.
+We start by reviewing some facts about the distribution of human capital across and within countries and then study two seminal models emphasizing different mechanisms how education affects labor market outcomes.

 #### [Returns to schooling](https://github.com/eisenhauerIO/economics_of_human_capital/blob/master/distribution/02_returns_schooling.pdf)